We hope you enjoy the beauty + peace of our four incredible locations.

 -

 If you need to cancel or reschedule your sauna session, this must be done with 48 hours notice so the sauna session can be re-advertised.
 You will be given a full refund or full credit.
+Please message the number on the website to do this.

 You can reschedule on the website but to cancel please text us on 07912092334